 The second wave of web commercialization, web 2.0, was a push to make it look pretty with heavy images and powerful styles.
 Alongside, Javascript was gaining momentum towards driving interactive functional aspects on the browser itself, threatening server-side’s control.
 Need for Speed got people focussing on image optimizations as that was the bulkiest thing on the page.

 By now, JavaScript had proved it is here to stay and rule the browser world for the foreseeable future.
-This led to an explosion of JavaScript-based frameworks that in turn enabled thicker web front-ends.
+This led to an explosion of JavaScript-based frameworks that in turn enabled thicker web front ends.

 Personalization became the mantra for success and with JavaScript becoming powerful and standardized across browsers, the division of control between front-end and server-side functionality is now blurring.